 Hosea 4: 6

-It only takes a quick Internet search for “Purgatory” to fill the mind with hundreds of grotesque images of the depravity of humanity—images depicting naked, suffering, and often burning souls that have been illustrated through paintings and various other forms of disturbing artwork throughout the history of the Church.
+It only takes a quick Internet search for “Purgatory” to fill the mind with hundreds of grotesque images of the depravity of humanity.
+Images depicting naked, suffering, and often burning souls that have been illustrated through paintings and various other forms of disturbing artwork throughout the history of the Church.

 Please do not go to the Internet to see these images.
 These images are nothing that we need to let into our minds, nor do they accurately depict Purgatory.
-Throughout Church history, there have misguided people who have felt that creating a picture of God as a mean, nasty, and vindictive being would somehow turn people away from sin, and toward holiness.
+Throughout Church history, there have been misguided people who have felt that creating a picture of God as a mean, nasty, and vindictive being would somehow turn people away from sin, and toward holiness.

-I love the Catholic Church, but I would be remiss if I failed to acknowledge that there have been those who have planted some very misleading thoughts in the minds of the faithful that are, in fact, not Church doctrine but have just the same become an integral part of Her fabric.
+I love the Catholic Church, but I would be remiss if I failed to acknowledge that there have been those who have planted some very misleading thoughts in the minds of the faithful that are, in fact, not Church doctrine but have, just the same, become an integral part of Her fabric.
 The Church is very clear in Her belief in the doctrine of Purgatory, but, unfortunately, not everything taught by Her members, leadership, or lay is official Church Doctrine.

 God is the God of Love.
 He is truly Love, who sent His Son, Jesus, to die on a cross for our sins.
 Jesus paid the price for our sins that we could not pay in 10,000,000 years in a place called Purgatory.

 So what is Purgatory?
 Purgatory is a place where we go to deal with our past sins, but not as a penalty or punishment.
 Purgatory is a place of healing.
 There is a huge difference between the penalty for sin, which the Blood of Christ covered, and the effect that sin has on our souls.
-Sin leaves scars and pain upon on our souls, perceived by us or not, that are in need of the healing touch of Christ.
+Sin leaves scars and pain upon our souls, perceived by us or not, that are in need of the healing touch of Christ.
 When we enter into God’s Throne Room in Heaven, we will be whole beings free from “spot or wrinkle” (Ephesians 5:27).
 Jesus is our healer, and He “who began a good work in you will continue to complete it until the day of Christ Jesus” (Philippians 1:6).

 Pope John Paul II described Purgatory as a “condition of existence” rather than a physical place.
 The goal of every believer should be to grow as close as possible to the Father, not just simply to enter into Heaven.
-God is perfect, and Holy and His habitation is Glory.
-As we move closer to Him, we become Holy as He is Holy (1st Peter 1:16 & Leviticus 20:26).
+God is perfect, and Holy, and His habitation is Glory.
+As we move closer to Him, we become Holy as He is Holy (1 Peter 1:16 & Leviticus 20:26).
 In this world, we become entangled (Hebrews 12:1) in a web of sin.
 Our only hope of becoming freed from this web is the healing touch of our Savior (Romans 7:25).